nicodewet/asp-dotnet-zero-timing-gitpitch/PITCHME.md

 - Some engineers are good for a [v1 (prototype) build](https://queue.acm.org/detail.cfm?id=2841311)
 - Some engineers are good for a v2 build
 - Some can adapt to both, some can't

+Note:

+Remember to refer to the referenced article as "Lean Software Development- Building and Shipping Two Versions" by Kate Matsudaira in which she talks about catering to developer's strengths while still meeting team objectives.
+The process is called the v1/v2 development process.

+Remember to mention that some engineers may not be able to ever accept working on v1 with its associated style even though that is what is required in a given situation.
+Clearly this will be a problem when trying to get a prototype (v1) out because you may never get it out (risk of overengineering and so on).

 ---